 If you want to ensure fair hiring practice, assess all candidates for relevant job-related skills and competencies, rather than simply relying on their CV and your gut feeling.

 For example, through cognitive ability assessments, situational judgement tests (SJTs), or personality questionnaires.
-These should always measure the skills, behaviors and competencies that are your actual selection criteria.
+These should always measure the skills, behaviors, and competencies that are your actual selection criteria.

-When using assessments, regularly check for adverse impact to make sure that your selection is fair.
+When using pre-employment assessments, regularly check for adverse impact to make sure that your selection is fair.
 Also, educate yourself on algorithm bias.
 Your assessment provider should be able to provide you with information on how they’re mitigating against both adverse impact and algorithm bias.

 6. Assemble diverse hiring panels